 Communicating the Invisible: Caravaggio's Spirituality [evening talk]

-The figure of Caravaggio as a revolutionary in the history of western painting is one with which our own generation feels a particular affinity.
+The figure of Caravaggio as revolutionary in the history of western painting is one with which our own generation feels a particular affinity.
 The re-recognition of his genius some fifty or sixty years ago has even led some to consider him as a twentieth century painter, though he died in the year 1610.
-Many of our contemporaries delight to re-write history and to remould historical figures in a way which reinforces ideas of today.
+Many of our contemporaries delight to re-write history and to remold historical figures in a way which reinforces ideas of today.
 The real genius of Michelangelo Merisi da Caravaggio, though, is firmly rooted in the world he inhabited, the earthly and the spiritual.
-His unique ability to communicate a deeply held Christian faith is even more revolutionary than many of his modern admirers might allow.
+His unique ability to communicate a deeply held Christian faith, because it is less fashionable today, is even more revolutionary than many of his modern admirers might allow.

 About the speaker:

 Rev L J R Daley, priest of the Liverpool Archdiocese, holds a License from the Pontifical Atheneum of Sant’Anselmo, Rome, graduated from the Accademia delle Belle Arti of Rome, and is currently of parish priest of Saint John the Evangelist, Burscough, Lancashire.